Close

 Lunar New Year, also known as Chinese New Year and Spring Festival, is the most important holiday in China and will be celebrated across the world this week

 As its name suggests, the festival is timed according to the lunar calendar and lasts for two weeks, beginning on the second new moon after the winter solstice and finishing with the first full moon of the new year.
-This year, celebrations begin on 10th February, and end on 24th February.
+This year, it's the year of the Wood Snake, and celebrations begin on 29th January.

 Traditions vary between regions, but like all the best celebrations, they typically begin with families reuniting to share a traditional feast.
 Other traditions involve giving money to children in red envelopes, fireworks and the iconic lion dances that process through the streets.
 The Lunar New Year celebrations typically end with the Lantern Festival.
 The zodiac animals associated with each year also vary between countries, but largely coalesce around the Chinese zodiac, making this year the Year of the Dragon (or the mythical naga in Thailand).